momomomo-fff/RL-of-Feng/README.md

 Chaoxia, Chenyu, et al. "Sim-to-real transfer of automatic extinguishing strategy for firefighting robots."
 IEEE Robotics and Automation Letters (2024).

-**After a brief reading, I found that none of them had open-source code.**
+After a brief reading, I found that ***none of them had open-source code***.

-**Then I then found a website that allows me to better view the relevance of related papers, using graphs for easier reference: Connected Papers https://www.connectedpapers.com/**
+Then I then found a website that allows me to better view the relevance of related papers, using graphs for easier reference: Connected Papers https://www.connectedpapers.com/

 ![image](connectedpapers.png)

+Then I found 3 papers，they have codes that looks like I can reproduce:

+**[2]**.Cheng X, Shi K, Agarwal A, et al. Extreme parkour with legged robots[C]//2024 IEEE International Conference on Robotics and Automation (ICRA).
+IEEE, 2024: 11443-11450.

+**[3]**.Zhuang Z, Fu Z, Wang J, et al. Robot parkour learning[J]. arXiv preprint arXiv:2309.05665, 2023.

+**[4]**.Smith L, Kew J C, Li T, et al. Learning and adapting agile locomotion skills by transferring experience[J]. arXiv preprint arXiv:2304.09834, 2023.

+To prevent the code from becoming outdated or incorrect, I selected 3, 2 of which can be used as an alternative.